Degrees & Majors

 A note on pathways: A pathway is an advising guide to help students prepare for their intended bachelor's degree major.
 By following the course of study outlined in the appropriate Associate of Arts or Associate of Science pathway, students will have the necessary prerequisite courses to continue in their chosen disciplines.
 A pathway is not a major and will not be represented on the diploma.

-Education — Secondary Education Pathway, A.S.
+Education — Health and Physical Education Pathway, A.S.

-Interest Area: Education
+Education

 What Is Teacher Education?